 - Australian Federal Police

 - Department of Agriculture and Water Resources (as prescribed)

 - Department of Immigration and Border Protection (including Australian Border Force)

 - any Australian government agency prescribed by regulation under the LEIC Act.

-The ACLEI must be referred a corruption issue (defined by s 7 of the LEIC Act) that comes to the attention of the AFP Commissioner, or any person or agency can complain to the ACLEI or refer allegations and information about corruption (ss 18–25 LEIC Act).
+The ACLEI must be referred a corruption issue (defined by s 7 of the LEIC Act) that comes to the attention of the AFP Commissioner, and any person or agency can complain to the ACLEI or refer allegations and information about corruption (ss 18–24 LEIC Act).
 A complaint can be anonymous.
-The Commission can conduct an investigation or refer the matter to the AFP for investigation and monitor its progress.
+The commission can conduct an investigation or refer the matter to the AFP for investigation and monitor its progress.
 The Integrity Commissioner (head of the ACLEI) can decide not to carry out an investigation and can refer the complaint to another agency for action (s 26 LEIC Act).

 Complaints can be made orally, but the commission can require that a complaint be made in writing or online.